edwhu/hueds/README.md

 ### Hello, thanks for dropping by.
-Currently, I work on making robots do things in a flexible way through machine learning.
-The basic idea is that instead of hardcoding rules that break in new situations, we can learn them from data.
-This isn't a panacea; we still need enough data to learn the rules from and hope that the learned rules satisfy the new situations.
+Currently, I work on making robots behave more intelligently through machine learning.

 Some of my research artifacts are here, along with code nuggets from my side projects and undergrad times.
-Enjoy!
+Feel free to contact me for questions, opportunities for collaboration, or just musings on the future of robotic learning.